Turkey's Erdogan to consolidate grip as ruling party renews

 But after a decade in power, Erdogan has failed to bring about much hope of an end to a 28-year-old war with Kurdish militants in Turkey’s mountainous southeastern border region with Iraq, a topic likely to be high on Sunday’s agenda.

-The government has broken taboos with some reforms such as authorizing Kurdish language teaching and broadcasting.
-But recent fighting with the Kurdistan Workers Party (PKK) - considered a terrorist organization by Ankara, the United States and European Union - has been some of the heaviest since it took up arms in 1984 with the aim of carving out a Kurdish state.
+The government has broken taboos with some reforms such as authorising Kurdish language teaching and broadcasting.
+But recent fighting with the Kurdistan Workers Party (PKK) - considered a terrorist organisation by Ankara, the United States and European Union - has been some of the heaviest since it took up arms in 1984 with the aim of carving out a Kurdish state.

 Thousands of pro-Kurdish trade unionists, politicians, academics and journalists have been detained since 2009, accused of links with the PKK.